hackerspacesg/hackerspace.sg/contents/membership/_index/main.markdown

 ## Organizational Form

 HackerspaceSG intends to operate like a non-profit, but has incorporated as a Pte Ltd for convenience.
-There are presently four directors.
+There are presently two directors.

 All finances will be transparently disclosed to the membership.